 How Do I Properly Store Hummus?

 Hummus can be very versatile in its storage, especially because there is more than one type.
-You can find the usual refrigerated hummus anywhere, but there is also unrefrigerated hummus available on the market!
+You can find the usual refrigerated hummus anywhere, but unrefrigerated hummus is available on the market!

-With refrigerated hummus, as the name pretty much states, you should keep in the fridge at all times.
-Make sure the container can be closed again once opened or pour it into a resealable one.
+With refrigerated hummus, as the name pretty much states, you should keep it in the fridge at all times.
+Make sure the container can be closed again once opened, or pour it into a resealable one.

 Homemade hummus should always be stored in the fridge as well.